data-apis/scipy-2023-presentation/paper.rst

 Broadcasting rules should be applied independently of the input array data types or values.

 ..
-TODO: add broadcasting examples
+TODO (athan): add broadcasting examples; this may be obsolete given figure

 Interchange Protocol
 --------------------